anderson-nicole/Capstone-Project/Week 5/README.md

 * [x] Finalize Problem Statement
   - Utilizing HCUPNet and Aggregate Medicare data, we aim to identify two conditions that have higher rates of readmission to then review published articles for what may be risk factors cause the readmissions that could be mitigated with new policy implementations within hospitals.
 These polies would hopefully prevent readmissions to improve patient outcomes and ensure a hospital isn't left with unpaid care due to MA plans refusing to pay.

-Next Steps:
+## Next Steps:
 - Identify Top Two Conditions based on HCUPNet
 - Start looking into what may be the risk for readmissions in those conditions
-  - Datasets don't really have this information so we may be looking into articles for this answer
+  - Datasets don't really have this information so likely will be looking into articles for this answer as I believe discharge disposition we have but the solution of course can't be to just send everyone to a skilled nursing facility so it may or may not be helpful as I also don't believe we can break it down by condition but we will continue to mess with the different tabs to see what we can get on HCUPNet

-Challenges:
+## Challenges:
 - Breaking up with the topic as we did like the idea of discharges and building a model but we are confident moving to next week we can start actually working towards something.